| | |

 Why did you review "Title X" but not "Title Y"?
 (Corrolary: Why aren't there any books reviewed by [insert author's name]?)

-One way to persuade me to get to a certain book faster is either just to e-mail me a request or recommendation, or use the search feature.
-I monitor search results every week and, starting in 2004, plan to use this information to greater influence my upcoming reading choices.
+One way to persuade me to get to a certain book faster is either just to e-mail me a request or recommendation, or post it to the Forum.

 I hate spoilers!
 Do your reviews have them?

-I do my level best to give detailed plot synopses that don't contain spoilers that would ruin your reading experience.
+Sometimes yes, sometimes no. I do my level best to give detailed plot synopses that don't contain spoilers that would ruin your reading experience.
 But I admit sometimes this can be difficult due to the prevalence of series fiction in fantasy and SF publishing.
-Reviewing second, third, and later novels in a series often requires plot synopses that reveal info you shouldn't know if you haven't read the first entry.
-On the rare occasions that I do reveal a spoiler, I will print it in white "spoiler text," that you won't be able to read unless you deliberately highlight it.
+Reviewing second, third, and later novels in a series often requires plot synopses that reveal spoilers for previous volumes.
+On the rare occasions that I do reveal a spoiler, sometimes I will print it in white "spoiler text," that you won't be able to read unless you deliberately highlight it.
+Also, I announce at the beginning of a review if it contains spoilers.

 I would like to submit a book review for publication.